You do not need an order or a prescription from your... more

 Arthritis is a condition in which a person experiences stiffness of the joints, pain, and sometimes swelling.
 There are over 100 types of arthritis and in order to gain a proper diagnosis, a blood test is necessary.
 Blood testing to determine a diagnosis is very important step in developing a plan of treatment, as a treatment plan for one type of arthritis may not be appropriate for another type.
 In addition, arthritis blood testing is needed to monitor the activity of the disease so that treatment plans can be adjusted and adapted accordingly.

-Nestled in the state of Texas, the region of Odessa has a total of 99,517 people.
-Since the state of Texas has a population of 25,243,311 people.
-A total of 0.4% of the residents of the state live in Odessa.
-In a one year time span, there were 12 deaths caused from liver disease and 19 deaths from kidney disease.
-In one year, there are 165 deaths caused by cancer.
-44 Out of these deaths, 20 of them were specifically caused by prostate cancer.
-Altogether, 12.4% of cancer deaths were from prostate cancer.
-During the same time span, 112 deaths were the result of coronary heart disease.
-An additional 21 deaths are caused by diabetes.
-On average, 0.11% of residents were likely to die of coronary heart disease during the year.
-Cancer was the leading cause of death which comprised 0.17% chance of passing away from cancer.
+Situated in the state of Texas, the city of Odessa contains a total of 99,517 residents.
+The entire state of Texas has 25,243,311 residents.
+A total of 0.4% of the state̍s inhabitants live in Odessa.
+In one year, there were 12 deaths from liver disease and an additional 19 deaths from kidney disease.
+All forms of cancer accounted for 165 deaths.
+There were 44 deaths caused by strokes and 20 deaths from prostate cancer.
+Prostate cancer was the cause of 12.4% of all cancer deaths.
+During the same time period, there were 112 deaths due to coronary heart disease.
+In addition, there were 21 deaths caused by diabetes.
+On average, 0.11% of residents were likely to die of coronary heart disease during the year and 0.17% of deaths.

 |Percentage of State Population||0.39%|

 Sources include the Centers for Disease Control and Prevention (CDC), National Center for Health Statistics, Division of Vital Statistics, National Vital Statistics Report Volume 61.
 Estimates are based on 2010 US Census data extrapolated to the population.